scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

 and a color, or a coverage that can encode additional information that is revealed once a subsequence is clicked.
-The selection and coverage are available for reading from and writing to in the Dash app, and the mouse selection and search results can be read from.
+The selection and coverage are available for reading from and writing to in the Dash app, and the mouse selection and search results are also accessible.

 File Parsers
 ------------

-The `dash-bio-utils` package was developed in tandem with the `dash-bio` package.
+The :code:`dash-bio-utils` package was developed in tandem with the :code:`dash-bio` package.
 It contains parsers for common filetypes used in bioinformatics analyses.
 The parsers in the package translate the data encoded in those files to inputs that are compatible with Dash Bio components.